iammmk/iris_mmk/README.md

-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+Predicting the optimum number of clusters using Elbow Method and performing data analysis for the given 'Iris dataset'.